Capsulotomy

 Capsulotomy (BrE /kæpsjuː'lɒtəmi/, AmE /kæpsuː'lɑːtəmi/) is a type of eye surgery in which an incision is made into the capsule of the crystalline lens of the eye.
-In modern cataract operations, the lens capsule is usually not removed.
-The most common forms of cataract surgery remove nearly all of the crystalline lens but do not remove the crystalline lens capsule (the outer "bag" layer of the crystalline lens).
+The most common forms of cataract surgery remove nearly all of the crystalline lens but do not remove the crystalline lens capsule (the outer "bag" layer overlying the crystalline lens).
 The crystalline lens capsule is retained and used to contain and position the intraocular lens implant (IOL).

 Anterior capsulotomy

 The removal of the central part of the anterior lens capsule during cataract surgery is known as anterior capsulotomy.
 It gives the surgeon access to the lens inside so that it can be removed.
 The remaining part of the capsule is left in place and provides a barrier between the anterior and posterior chambers that prevents leakage of the vitreous into the anterior chamber, and provides a natural support for an implanted intraocular lens in the optimum position.